 Looking for the best indoor security camera solution for your home or office?
-This guide will take you through all the best options, at a range of features, so you can choose the one that suits your needs – and tell you the best current price.
+This guide will take you through all the best options, at a range of features, so you can choose the one that suits your needs.

 Rather than just record hours of footage, the cameras in this list all feature some form of motion activation and, in some cases, human detection.
 This is used to decide whether to record a clip and/or alert you.
 Alerts can come to your phone and might need a custom app and the alert mechanism.
-Some will also deactivate themselves while you’re away using geofencing.
+Some will can also be set to activate themselves while you’re away using geofencing.

 If you are in a rented space, installing indoor cameras is unlikely to upset your landlord; most can be placed on a shelf or using magnets which prevents damage.
-You should give a little thought to whether you’ll upset the privacy of visitors or colleagues; some camera apps offer features to help control this.
-In some States (and the UK) it might be worth researching CCTV warning stickers if you’re recording members of the public.
+We’ve added a list of additional things to think about below the list, but for now let’s look at the cameras…

 The best indoor security cameras in 2023